StuxxyOfficial/fivem-radio-lua/README.md

-# FiveM Radio
+# FiveM Radio Luafied
+Credits to Hellslicer for original code.

 This resource allows you to integrate your own radios in place of the original radios.
-It's fully written in JavaScript and uses resource metadata for its configuration.
+It's written mainly in Lua and JavaScript and uses resource metadata for its configuration.

 ## Features